alan-turing-institute/tapas/docs/source/implementing-attacks.rst

 Attacks are usually implemented with a (range of) threat model(s) and dataset(s) in mind.
 For instance, some attacks assume a tabular dataset and will not apply to a time-series dataset, or specifically designed for membership inference attacks.

-We here first explain the philosophy behind ``PrivE``'s design of threat models and attacks, then how to implement a new attack.
+We here first explain the philosophy behind ``TAPAS``'s design of threat models and attacks, then how to implement a new attack.

 Philosophy